KnowageLabs/Knowage-Documentation/chapter_3/create_new_dashboard/index.rst

  .. figure:: media/image053.png

  Be aware that a selection can be locked.
 In this case it will be not possible to delete the selection until unlocked.

 Selector widget
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-By clicking on the *Add widget* button or icon and then on *Selector* it is possible to add a *Selector* widget to the dashboard.
+By clicking on the *Add widget* button or icon and then *Selector* it is possible to add a *Selector* widget to the dashboard.
 The *Selector* widget allows a dataset filtering by means of a combobox, radio button or checkboxes.
 After choosing the column to use as a filter just move to the *Setting* section and then *Configuration*.
 See below image.